We All Live Here

 Our Goal: Community-Engaged Research

-When scientists want to learn about a group of people, they design what’s known as a cohort study.
-This is a way of observing similar people — a cohort — over time to learn about them.
-But the tried-and-true way of designing these studies has severe limitations, especially for the very people who most need our help.
+When scientists want to learn about a group of people, they design a study so they can observe those people over time.
+But the tried-and-true way of designing these studies has some pretty big limitations.

-Here’s why: Scientists recruit people to participate in a study, take samples, and ask questions.
+Here’s why: Scientists recruit people to participate in a study.
+They may ask questions or collect biological samples.
 Then, they seem to disappear.
 There’s a gap between when scientists have results from a study and when participants find out about those results, if ever.

-Additionally, many groups, especially the most vulnerable, are underrepresented in traditional research, which means we often lack data that accurately reflect our varied communities.
+Additionally, many groups, especially the most vulnerable among us, are underrepresented in traditional research, which means we often lack data that accurately reflect our varied communities.
 Whole Communities–Whole Health wants to change this.

 Our goal: Make sure that the most cutting-edge advances in behavioral and health science reach the children and families who need them the most.